 It's every boater's responsibility to safeguard themselves, their passengers, and others on the water.
 Missourians must remember to be safe and practice responsible drinking during the hot summer months on the waterways.
 According to a news release from the Missouri Highway Patrol, "Studies have shown that it can take less alcohol to affect a person's reaction time when out on the water due [to] the additional environmental stressors, boaters are exposed to noise, wind, vibration, sun, and the rocking motion of a boat."
 Given these factors, boaters must remember to drink responsibly and appoint a designated driver to protect themselves and other vessels and help create safe waterways in Missouri.

-The personal injury lawyers at Aaron Sachs and Associates represent accident victims in Joplin and the surrounding Missouri areas, including Webb City, Carthage, Carl Junction and Sarcoxie.
+The personal injury lawyers at Aaron Sachs & Associates, P.C. represent accident victims in Joplin and the surrounding Missouri areas, including Webb City, Carthage, Carl Junction and Sarcoxie.
 To schedule an appointment for a free initial consultation, call 1-888-777-AUTO, or visit our website.

 Attorney meetings by appointment only